zbryikt/sharedb-wrapper/README.md

          doc.submitOp op
          ```

+## Bundling issue

+Client side bunlde of ShareDB is kinda big perhaps due to the inclusion of `async` module.
+Client side ShareDB ( 1.6.0 ) uses `async` only in `lib/client/presence/presence.js` while async.min.js takes about 24KB, half of the size of client side ShareDB itself.

+Additionally, `ot-json0` is a commonly used module when we are working with operational transformation so we may want to separate it from ShareDB bundle.

+Thus we make a dummy tiny async ( `src/async.ls` ) to be used by ShareDB and separate `ot-json0` from it.
+Current approach for the dummy asycn may break things if any other module so we may want to further integrate the async module directly into the ShareDB bundle.

 # TODO

 we need a specific Error for deny of access in `access` to recgonize forbidden from real error.